-Bill Discounting acts as a win win situation for both seller and buyer of the goods as the buyer gets sufficient amount of time to make payment against the letter of credit on the other hand the seller gets the payment for goods delivered at the required early date.
+Discounting of bills of exchange is a win-win situation for both the seller and the buyer of the goods as the buyer gets a credit period against the letter of credit and the seller gets his advance payment.

 Advantages of Bill Discounting

 Globalization has given a boost to importers and exporters therefore, increasing the demand for import and export trade finance facilities like buyer’s credit, supplier’s credit, export factoring, export LC bill discounting.
 A lot of importers and exporters need bill discounting on a daily basis to improve their cash flows and working capital.
 To avail this facility, exporter must approach a bank where the bank fixes a threshold limit for the discounting service for a given period.
 When a seller approaches a bank, he needs to facilitate the bank with required financial documents for discounting of the bills.
 Then according to the financial documents submitted by the exporter the bank does a credit analysis and checks the credit score.
 This analysis consists of past credit history, financial condition, viability, background of the business and nature of it.
 Then the exporter application is placed for sanction of limit.
 After sanctioning a limit, banks may ensure that the risk is spread across several bills.
 Even at the time of reviewing the limits banks look for earlier sanctioned limits and whether they are fully utilized by the client, and if the payments are regular on due date or not.